Srija-17/Cisco-IP-Telephony-Network/README.md

 ---

-## Project Status

-> **Status: Work in Progress**

----

-## Future Work

-The remaining work includes:

-- Completing the configuration of all departmental LANs
-- Performing end-to-end connectivity testing
-- Verifying DHCP operation across all departments
-- Testing inter-department communication through OSPF
-- Testing IP phone registration and inter-department calling
-- Verifying voice and data VLAN separation
-- Performing final network and VoIP validation
-- Updating the project documentation with the final configuration and results

----

 ## Project Goals

 The main goal of this project is to demonstrate the design of a **scalable and reliable enterprise network** that supports both data communication and IP telephony.